graphlearning-2026/HASM/README.md

 ## Overview

-**HASM** (Hop-wise Adaptive Spectral Message-passing) addresses a fundamental limitation in spectral GNNs — existing methods apply a **single shared filter** across all propagation depths, treating 1-hop and 5-hop neighborhoods identically despite carrying structurally distinct information.
+**HASM** (Hop-wise Adaptive Spectral Message-passing) addresses a fundamental limitation in spectral GNNs.
+Existing methods apply a **single shared filter** across all propagation depths, treating 1-hop and 5-hop neighborhoods identically despite carrying structurally distinct information.

 HASM assigns an **independent Chebyshev spectral filter** to each hop distance.
-Each filter is parameterized by its own learnable polynomial coefficients and a per-channel gating mechanism, enabling the model to simultaneously learn different frequency responses at different propagation depths — low-pass smoothing for some hops, high-pass filtering for others.
+Each filter is parameterized by its own learnable polynomial coefficients and a per-channel gating mechanism, enabling the model to simultaneously learn different frequency responses at different propagation depths, low-pass smoothing for some hops, high-pass filtering for others.

 ---